A free resource by NextGen Coastal — monthly OC rental market intelligence

 Defaults reflect Apr 2026 OC market: $925K median home, 6.75% mortgage rate, 3.5% rent + appreciation, 6% expected investment return on the down payment if rented.
 Excludes income tax effects, transaction costs (~6-8% on sale), and lifestyle differences.
 Real underwriting should consult a CPA.
 Free OC analysis: contact NGC.

-Is it cheaper to rent or buy in Orange County in 2026?
+Is it cheaper to rent or buy in OC in 2026?

 Does the calculator include tax effects?